 Combat between gentlemen, following a formal code of rules, harkens back to the judicial duel (trial by battle, trail by wager) of mediaeval times.
 It developed out of Germanic traditions, to settle disagreements where there was an accusation, but no witnesses or a confession.
 The winner of the fight was proclaimed to be in the right, whether it was true or not.
 A great duellist could literally get away with murder, unless witnesses (who were brave enough to come forward) were massed against him.
 The church frowned on judicial duels and, whenever possible, protected witnesses and encouraged prosecution.
 By the reign of Charles I this justice by combat was no longer recognized in England, the last recorded judicial duel having been sanctioned by Elizabeth I. However, duels between gentlemen, over some insult or offence to a man’s honour, continued in earnest.
 Thus was born the remote duelling ground; a secluded glade or an island proving very popular.

 By the early Victorian era, duelling had already been illegal throughout the British Empire, and most of Europe, for about two centuries.
-However, in most societies it was accepted, particularly between military officers, and the participants of a fair duel were not usually prosecuted.
+Despite that, in most societies it was accepted, particularly between military officers, and the participants of a fair duel were not usually prosecuted.
 It should be made clear that these “matters of honour” applied only for men of the nobility and gentry, who were somewhat above the law anyway.

 Whatever the case, a duel generally followed an offence, real or imagined.
 A gentleman would demand satisfaction and signal this with an insulting gesture, such as throwing a glove before his offender, or proclaiming loudly within earshot some flaw in a man’s character or behaviour.
 The subject of this was obliged to accept the challenge, or admit wrong and apologise, or be dishonoured.
 Each party would then name a representative, someone they trusted to act as their second, who would work out the details.
 The seconds would negotiate a duelling ground, the weapons to be used, and a timing, perhaps ensuring a surgeon was present.
 Fairness between the combatants was paramount, so the weapons had to be considered equal by both parties.
 This usually meant the same model of pistol was used by the men, but with sabres there could be variations, as a small man may have been permitted a longer lighter blade, the large man something heavier.
 Whatever, the seconds had to agree the fight was fair, and often used details like this to persuade both sides that a duel was folly, to shake hands, and part as friends.
 Sometimes reason was completely lost, the seconds duelling as well, and all four men dead on the field of honour.